-7 conceivable leadership lessons from The Princess Bride
+7 Conceivable Leadership Lessons From The Princess Bride

 I recently had a few unexpected moments alone to wander through a bookstore where I discovered an adult coloring book commemorating the 30th anniversary of The Princess Bride, a cult classic released in 1987.
 Since this is my favorite film, I of course had to purchase the coloring book.
 It may seem inconceivable to glean relevant leadership lessons from a 30-year-old movie.
 However, it is one of the most quoted movies of all time, and according to Chris Sarandon who played Prince Humperdink, it’s eternal and multi-generational.
 Fans of the movie are known for their ability to quote nearly every line, and after 30 years of loving this movie and making a living in the business world, I can pull leadership lessons from nearly all those lines.
 Unless you’re unemployed in Greenland, no one has time to dissect every piece of dialogue.
 Therefore, I’ve narrowed it down to seven leadership lessons from some of my favorite lines.